quadrimegistus/quadrimegistus/README.md

 I serve in Lead Software Engineer, Principal Software Engineer, Software Development Manager and Chief Technology Officer positions.

 I am a completed understanding of Computer Science, and I have mastered the Software Development Lifecycle.
+I am the best in the world at what I do.

 # Default Specifications: